USF-HII/usf-hii.github.io/index.md

 ## Overview

-In partnership with [USF Research Computing](http://www.rc.usf.edu/) the Health Informatics Institute provides "Big Scale / Big Data" resources to its analytical partners.
+In partnership with [USF Research Computing](http://www.rc.usf.edu/) the Health Informatics Institute provides BigScale/BigData resources to its analytical partners.
 USF Research Computing maintains the overall infrastructure and HII presents a subset of these resources to faculty, staff, and external partners.

 <br/>